-Whether you're getting back in shape after a layoff or tuning up for your first big hike, it's wise to ease into a program a month or two in advance.
+Whether you’re getting back in shape or tuning up for your first big hike, it’s wise to begin preparing a month or two in advance.
 Conditioning your body to return to a sport reduces the odds of injury, says San Francisco-based trainer Mike Giometti.
-"Plus, you'll have more fun on the trail if you're not huffing and puffing."
-Giometti, who's prepared dozens of people for backpacking adventures, designed this 40- to 60-minute, no-fuss workout to target primary hiking muscles-the heart, quads, and core.
-Incorporate it into your regimen two or three times a week 4 to 6 weeks before your first hike.
+“Plus, you’ll have more fun on the trail if you’re not huffing and puffing.”
+Giometti, who’s prepared dozens of people for backpacking adventures, recommends these three no-fuss exercises to target primary hiking muscles—the heart, quads, and core.
+Incorporate them into your regimen two or three times a week 4 to 6 weeks before your first hike.

 Interval training is the best way to avoid burning lungs during the first climbs of the season.
 Get on a stair climber; select manual mode and a comfortable level.
 After a 10-minute warmup, bump it up a level every minute for 5 minutes.
 Then drop to your starting level and repeat for a total of four sets.
 Easy?
 Knock it up two levels every minute.

 “A strong core will help minimize backaches after a long day on the trail,” says Giometti.
 From a prone position, pop up onto your elbows into plank, pull in your abdominal muscles, and hold for 15 breaths.
 Then lower to your stomach, extend your arms overhead like Superman, and lift your chest, arms, and legs; hold for 15 breaths to complete your first set.
 Build to three sets.
 To stretch your lower back between sets, sit briefly in child’s pose.
 Why breaths?
 “People tend to hold their breath during exercises,” says Giometti.
 “Counting them helps you avoid that mistake.”